Healthy Habits Forged in a Pandemic: The Lifestyle Changes We Will Keep

 “I have decided to ‘just let go’ of non-essential decisions in life — like which brand of toilet paper to buy or what to make for dinner.
 In my ADHD mind, even non-essential decisions and opinions like these mattered a lot before.
 Now I know they aren’t as important as my family’s health.” – Chana, Israel

 “I started exercising every day!
-I fell in love with lifting weights, stopped drinking soda, began eating better, and went back to school for sports nutrition and fitness.
+I fell in love with powerlifting, stopped drinking soda, began eating better, and went back to school for sports nutrition and fitness.
 These changes have helped to tame my debilitating ADHD, mood disorder, and anxiety.” – Kaley, Wisconsin